Photographic Competition - Town & Country Trees

 As well as practical and environmental factors, trees and woodlands provide spectacular scenery and give us plenty of opportunities for leisure activities such as walking, cycling, horse riding, orienteering, camping, caravanning, fishing, bird watching and a whole host of other activities enjoyed by people of all ages.

-There are 2 categories, Town & Country, photos can be either landscape scenes or close up / macro photos, but the main emphasis and focus of your photos should always be the trees.
+There were 2 categories, Town & Country, photos could be either landscape scenes or close up / macro photos, but the main emphasis and focus of the photos should be the trees.

 The winners of the forestry photographic competition for 2017 were: